 Read on for the details!

-To qualify for a StreetShares loan, you need to be in business at least one year.
-However, if your business has already made $100K, you can qualify even if you’ve only been in business for six months.
+To qualify for a StreetShares loan, you need to be in business for at least one year.
+However, if your business has already made $100,000, you might be able to qualify even if you’ve only been in business for six months.
 You cannot have any liens or stacking loans.
 StreetShares cannot lend to businesses based in North Dakota, South Dakota, Nevada, or Montana.
 StreetShares cannot finance businesses in the following industries:

-These are the terms and fees for StreetShare’s term loans:
+These are the terms and fees for StreetShares’ installment loans:

-The maximum amount you’ll be able to borrow is 20% of your annual revenue, and the total amount you can borrow caps off at $100K.
-For example, if you business makes $40K per year, you’ll be able to borrow a maximum of $8,000.
+The maximum amount you’ll be able to borrow is 20% of your annual revenue; the total amount you can borrow caps off at $250,000.
+For example, if your business makes $40,000 per year, you’ll be able to borrow a maximum of $8,000.
 First-time borrowers will be eligible to receive a maximum of $200,000.
 Repeat customers who also use contract financing may qualify for the full $250,000.

-Term loans are dispersed in one lump sum, and you have to pay interest on the full amount.
-The closing fee will come out of the principal; if you need a certain amount of money, ask for a little more to over the fee.
+Term loans are disbursed in one lump sum, and you have to pay interest on the full amount.
+The closing fee will not be deducted from the principal and can be paid upfront or rolled into your weekly payment.

 Repayments are made weekly via automatic ACH withdrawals.
-Merchants that miss a payment due to insufficient funds will incur a $10 NSF fee, and another $10 late fee if the payment is over seven days late.
+Merchants who miss a payment due to insufficient funds will incur a $10 NSF fee and another $10 late fee if the payment is more than seven days late.
 The lender does not charge a fee for repaying your loan early, though.

 StreetShares also requires a business guarantor, but no other collateral.